-Now, to be clear, I’m not saying Baja Subs is the heart of LA.
-What I am saying is that a hidden Sri Lankan restaurant in the back of a Northridge convenience store is exactly what makes this city so special to me.
-Come in for a pack of cigarettes, an air freshener, or a Gatorade, leave with a takeout container filled with homemade egg roti and string hoppers.
-It’s a hidden gem, a spot that combines seemingly disparate cultures and cuisines (like the sign out front says, it’s also a “Mexican grill”), and gets by on an innate ability to do the most with what they’ve got - in this case, a couple tables and a deli counter inside a strip-mall corner store.
+Come into Baja Subs for a pack of cigarettes, air freshener, or a Gatorade, and leave with a takeout container filled with homemade egg roti and string hoppers.
+This tiny Sri Lankan counter in the back of a Northridge convenience store is just another reason why LA is special.
+It’s a hidden gem, a spot that combines seemingly disparate cultures and cuisines (the sign out front says “Mexican grill”), and gets by on an innate ability to do the most with what they’ve got - in this case, a couple of tables and a deli counter inside a strip mall corner store.

-This is usually around the time where I talk about a specific dish you can’t leave a place without ordering.
-I can’t do that with Baja Subs - simply because I could make that argument for every dish on the menu.
-The pineapple chutney-topped biryani is one of the most unique and memorable versions you’ll find in town, the kottu roti (a popular street food consisting of chopped roti bread stir-fried with eggs, vegetables, and spices) is so complex and flavorful that my boyfriend tells me my eyes gloss over while I eat it, and once, I drove on a flat in Friday-night rush hour simply for a plate of their garlicky Sri Lankan-style noodles.
+This is usually around the time where we talk about a specific dish you can’t leave a place without ordering.
+We can’t do that with Baja Subs - simply because we could make that argument for every dish on the menu.
+The pineapple chutney-topped biryani is one of the most memorable versions in town, the kottu roti (a popular street food consisting of chopped roti bread stir-fried with eggs, vegetables, and spices) is so complex and flavorful that our eyes gloss over while we eat it, and once, we drove on a flat tire in Friday-night rush hour simply for a plate of their garlicky Sri Lankan-style noodles.
 Baja Subs’ set-up is certainly what makes it unique, but it’s the food that makes it so damn exciting.

 Even before the indoor/outdoor dining-closure chess match of 2020, Baja Subs was, by nature, mostly a takeout operation.
-While that no doubt stopped owners Premil and Koshalie Jayasinghe from raiding their store’s Advil stock, it also meant that their takeout system has been a well-oiled machine for a while now.
-Give them a call at (818) 993-7064, and in 20-30 mins, your made-to-order Sri Lankan feast is ready.
+Now, it’s a well-oiled machine.
+Give them a call (they aren’t on any apps) at (818) 993-7064, and in 20-30 minutes, your made-to-order Sri Lankan feast is ready.

 This dish is somewhat hidden at the bottom of Baja Subs’ menu, but make sure you don’t miss it.
-This flaky, chewy, egg-filled roti is one of my favorite versions in town and is the ideal side for any other dish on your order.
+This flaky, chewy, egg-filled roti is simple and delicious - the ideal side for any other dish on your order.